China, HK stocks surge as Shanghai declares victory over COVID | Business

 ** Stocks gained in Asia amid improved risk sentiment after Wall Street rebounded strongly at the end of last week as oil prices eased. ** Profits at China's industrial firms contracted for a second month in May, but at a slower pace than in April, due to the resumption of activity in major manufacturing hubs as COVID-19 curbs were eased.

-** Tourism companies jumped more than 4% and consumer staples rose nearly 3%, while shares in healthcare and energy firms added more than 2% each. ** China's securities regulator proposed rules to regulate private pension investment via mutual funds, setting the criteria for qualified products and sales agents under a scheme that will channel fresh savings into its capital markets.
+** Tourism companies jumped 3.8% and consumer staples rose nearly 3%, while shares in energy and non-ferrous metal added roughly 3.3% each. ** China's securities regulator proposed rules to regulate private pension investment via mutual funds, setting the criteria for qualified products and sales agents under a scheme that will channel fresh savings into its capital markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)